nckdhl/vanilla-twilio/README.md

 # Twilio Programmable Voice Client Back-end for Node.js

-This application was originally a fork of the official Twilio repo [client-quickstart-node](https://github.com/TwilioDevEd/client-quickstart-node)
+This application was originally a fork of the Twilio quickstart repo [client-quickstart-node](https://github.com/TwilioDevEd/client-quickstart-node).
-I made significant changes such as removing the front-end, adding a POSTGRES db and using Node.js purely as a separate REST API to control calling through the TWIML programmable voice API.
+I made significant changes such as removing the front-end, adding a Postgres db and using Node.js purely as a separate REST API to control calling through the TWIML programmable voice API.

-The front-end repo is located here [vanilla-twilio-client](https://github.com/nckdhl/vanilla-twilio-client)
+The front-end repo is located here [vanilla-twilio-client](https://github.com/nckdhl/vanilla-twilio-client).

 I created this app to use personally in order to buy phone numbers in other countries and make/receive calls using local numbers.